Cmorgan21/notenet/README.md

 ### User Stories

+You can view the user stories board here: [User Stories Board](https://github.com/users/Cmorgan21/projects/7)

+All Project User stories have been referenced using a number within the table to the number within the project board.
+User stories have been used as a guide line to ensure all content is use friendly and all criteria is met.

 | #   | User Story          | Description                                                                                                                                               |
 | --- | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 1   | **Sign up**         | As a new user I can sign up and create an account to receive the benefit of personalizing my note-taking experience.                                      |